-There is no normal or fixed age at which staff in posts at grades 1-7 have to retire.
+Form 1 October 2017, there is no normal or fixed age at which staff in posts at grades 1-7 have to retire.
 Staff at these grades may elect to retire in accordance with the rules of the applicable pension scheme, as may be amended from time to time.